wombleton/gitlaw-nz/acts/H/Health and Disability Services (Safety) Act 2001.md

 ##### 54 Offences

-*   (1) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $50,000, who---
+*   (1) Every person commits an offence, and is liable on conviction to a fine not exceeding $50,000, who---

     *   (a) provides health care services otherwise than in compliance with [section 9][10]; or